 It’s hard to find a good recipe for traditional German Pumpernickel so I thought I would try and fill this gap!
-Here you’ll find a step-by-step guide to baking the real thing as well as some interesting Pumpernickel facts.
-Give it a go – you won’t be disappointed!
+Here is step-by-step guide to baking the real thing as well as some interesting Pumpernickel facts.
+Give this Pumpernickel bread recipe a go – you won’t be disappointed!

 What is Real German Pumpernickel?

-A very heavy bread with a darkly sweet aroma and earthy in taste (rye has 7% natural fruit sugar, compared to wheat at 4%, which caramelises during the bake)
+- A very heavy bread with a unique sweet aroma and earthy taste (rye has 7% natural fruit sugar, compared to wheat at 4%, which caramelises during the bake)

 How to make traditional German Pumpernickel?

 - In this process it’s important that the steam doesn’t escape – otherwise the bread will completely dehydrate during the long bake.
 The moisture can be retained by wrapping your baking tin with a few layers of tin foil.
-However, I invested in two Pullman Pans (one large, one small), loaf tins with a lid that slides on top to keep the loaf entirely contained.
+However, I invested in a large Pullman pan, a loaf tin with a lid that slides on top to keep the loaf entirely contained.
 I still wrap a layer of tin foil around to be doubly sure.

 Is Pumpernickel healthy?